Sheedii/End-of-study-project/README.md

 # My Final Year Project

-Welcome to **My Github**, a system developed to help retail businesses analyze sales trends and customer behavior.
+Welcome to **My Github**, this is a system developed to help retail businesses analyze sales trends and customer behavior.
 This project is composed of a website and two primary components designed to provide actionable insights and improve store management.
 Below, you will find a comprehensive guide to the system, its features, and how to set it up.

 ---